 As the Avastars NFT collection is sold out, all the Primes are now with its owners.
 You can still buy some of the avatars from marketplaces like OpenSea.

-Meanwhile, the Avastars universe is eagerly waiting for the next major collection: Replicants.
 Replicants are Avastars that Prime holders can build using the “Trait Copies” that come with every Prime.
-Each Prime will have one Trait Copy corresponding to each trait, meaning, 12 Trait Copies in all.
+Each Prime has a Trait Copy corresponding to each trait.
+In short, this means there are 12 Trait Copies in total.
 However, owners can use these only once to make a Replicant.
 Additionally, Replicants themselves don’t come with Trait Copies.
 This means, in every generation, there can only be as many Replicants as there are Primes.

 - One ART (Avastars Replicants Token).
-These are ERC-20 tokens that will be burnt when you mint your Replicant.
-You can claim this by visiting Etherscan and connecting your wallet.
+These are ERC-20 tokens would burn when minting a Replicant.

 - Two to five Primes with at least 12 Traits between them.